edwardlavender/westcoms_validation/README.md

 ## Introduction

-This repository contains methods, written in `R` and organised as an `R Project`, for Lavender et al. (in prep).
+This repository contains methods, written in `R` and organised as an `R Project`, for Lavender et al. (in review).
 Benthic animal-borne sensors and citizen science combine to validate ocean modelling.

 In this paper, we used electronic tagging and tracking data from flapper